Citing a Book in MLA Format

 Review the nine steps again.

-• Can you guess which ones are more applicable to citing a book on the Works Cited page?
+• Can you guess which ones apply more to citing a book on the Works Cited page?

-The information you are most likely to use when citing a book is author, title of the source, other contributors, version, publisher, and publication date — Steps 1, 2, 4, 5, 7, and 8.
+The information you are most likely to use when citing a book is the author, title of the source, other contributors, version, publisher, and publication date—steps 1, 2, 4, 5, 7, and 8.

-You may also want to write these pieces of information down in the correct order on a notecard so you can use it as a guide to help you when you are collecting information from sources when conducting research.
-If you take notes on the information in the same order as it will be written in the reference page citation, it makes it easier to create the citation.
+You may also want to write these pieces of information down in the correct order on a notecard to use as a guide to help you collect information from sources when conducting research.
+Taking notes on the information in the same order as it will be written in the reference page citation makes it easier to create the citation.

-To learn how to cite a book using these steps, print the Citing a Book in MLA Format handout found in Downloadable Resources in the right-hand sidebar.
-When you have finished reading the notes, think about where you are likely to find this information for a book.
+Print the Citing a Book in MLA Format handout found in Downloadable Resources in the right-hand sidebar to learn how to cite a book using these steps.
+After reading the notes, consider where you will likely find this information for a book.

-• Did you say the title and copyright pages in a book?
+• Did you say a book's title and copyright pages?

 Good!
-The title page of a book, located at the beginning of a book, often contains the most important information about the text, including the author's name, the title of the book, the editor if there was one, the edition number if there is one, and the publishing house's name.
+The title page of a book, located at the beginning of a book, often contains the essential information about the text, including the author's name, the title of the book, the editor if there was one, the edition number if there is one, and the publishing house's name.

-The year can sometimes be located on the title page, or it can be located on the back of the title page, which is called the copyright page.
+The year can sometimes be located on the title page or on the back of the title page, which is called the copyright page.

 Image - Button Next